 2) Share of traffic driven

 If search has a bounce rate that’s twice as high as social media, but drives 20 times the traffic, social is still going to look less valuable in comparison.
 That’s why social media managers need to track more than just the amount of traffic driven, and start tracking the share of traffic driven by social.

-The social share of voice details what percentage of mentions within the industry are about your brand and what percentage are about the competition.
-This is quite a valuable metrics, because, through this one, you can eliminate doubts about whether it’s worth being on social media and show just how well your social efforts are being received.
+The social share of voice details what percentage of mentions within the industry is about your brand and what percentage is about the competition.
+This is quite a valuable metrics, because, through it, you can eliminate doubts about whether it’s worth being on social media and show just how well your social efforts are being received.
 Tracked over time, social share of voice can be a powerful illustration of your social campaigns paying off.

 Likes are also valuable social media currency.
 However, we suggest tracking your applause rate instead, the ratio of likes per post to the number of overall followers (or Page Likes).
 This will provide the context needed to make likes more than just a vanity metric.
 Your applause rate will let you know exactly how much of your audience is finds your content interesting (or not).